chitwansaharia/Chips-Demo/README.rst

     $ make

-Alternatively, you can copy the contents of the `precompiled` folder into the `source` folder.
+Alternatively, you can copy the contents of the ``precompiled`` folder into the ``source`` folder.

 Build in ISE
 ============

-Open the project file Chips-Demo.xise in the ISE project navigator.
++ Open the project file Chips-Demo.xise in the ISE project navigator
-Select the root node "xc6slx45-2fgg484" in the hierarchy view.
-Run the "Regenerate All Cores" process under "Design Utilities".
-Then, you can implement the top module "GigaBee" as usual.
++ Select the root node "xc6slx45-2fgg484" in the hierarchy view
++ Run the "Regenerate All Cores" process under "Design Utilities"
++ Select the "GigaBee" top module in the hierarchy view
++ Run the "Generate Programming File" process"
-Download the .bit-file to the device using iMPACT.
++ Download the generated file GigaBee.bit to the device using iMPACT or any other means

 The default project settings are for an Spartan-6 XC6SLX45-2 FPGA.
 You need to modify them if you have a different device.